 - Access to TestMasters’ proven methods and techniques

 - Systematic question type classification for all real LSAT questions

-- Written or video explanations for every logic game, line reference notes for every reading comprehension passage, and written, video or audio explanations for numerous logical reasoning questions
+- Written or video explanations for all logic games, line reference notes for each reading comprehension passage, and written, video or audio explanations for selected logical reasoning questions

-- Fifteen full-length LSATs and access to comprehensive score reports for each
+- Fifteen full-length LSATs and access to comprehensive score analyses for each